jmaassen/EYRg-wiki/howtos/CESM_eSalsaMPI.md

-HOWTO: compiling CESM 1.04 with eSalsa-MPI
+HOWTO: compiling and running CESM 1.04 with eSalsa-MPI
 ==========================================

 We will now give a brief description on how to compile CESM with eSalsa-MPI.